 Deleting a transaction permanently deletes any data for a given transaction.
 This may also be done via API.

-The ID Check section in the center of the report contains all of the information Berbix extracted from the document, plus the photos the user uploaded.
+The ID Check section in the center of the report contains all of the data fields Berbix extracted from the document, plus the photos the user uploaded.
 Click on the photos for closer visual inspection, or to see alternate shots provided by the user.

 ID Check: Confidence and Sources

 Each field in the ID Check will have an associated color (green, yellow or red), corresponding to our confidence in the source of the data: